Magnetarman/WinToolkit/README.md

 > [!NOTE]
 >
 > Run the script.
-After the computer restarts, the system will automatically enter **Safe Mode**.
+After the computer restarts, the system will automatically enter in **Safe Mode**.
 >
 > Once you have finished your work, such as removing obsolete drivers with DDU, you will find a file named "Switch To Normal Mode.bat" on your desktop.
 To return to the standard Windows boot mode, double-click this file and restart the computer normally.